Top 10 Email Signature Contact Details DOs & DON'Ts

 3. DO make sure all contact details are up-to-date

 The main purpose of an email signature is to provide contact information to recipients over email.
-If an email signature does not include up-to-date information in it, it becomes somewhat redundant.
+If an email signature does not include up-to-date information, it becomes somewhat redundant.

 4. DON’T forget to include your email address with a ‘mailto:’ link